 713.1 The Zoning Board of Adjustment (ZBA) shall be elected pursuant to the provisions of RSA 673, as amended.
 The ZBA shall be made up of five members, each elected for a term of three years.
 The terms shall be staggered so no more than two members are elected annually except when required to fill vacancies.
 The ZBA may have up to five alternates.
 The Select Board shall appoint the alternates until all non-alternate members of the ZBA have been elected by the Legislative Body.
 After all non-alternate members of the ZBA have been elected by the Legislative Body; the ZBA shall appoint its alternates.
 The ZBA shall conform in membership and term of office according to the provisions of RSA 673, as amended.
+The ZBA shall have the powers and duties specifically granted to it under RSA 674:33.
 The ZBA shall act always subject to the rule that it shall give due consideration to promoting the public health, safety, morals, convenience, and welfare, and conserving property values, that it shall prescribe appropriate conditions and safeguards in each case.
 3/12/1991, 3/11/2008